qcalc/qcalc/qcalc_res/docs/author-guide/calculator-meta-functions.md

 ## 8. Parameterized Metadata

-An `__info()` function may accept `__info`. qCalc passes this selected mode when the calculator is opened.
+An `__info()` function may accept a parameter named `__info` as well which can be thought of as a dynamic mode selector. qCalc passes this selected mode when the calculator is opened.
 It is useful when the mode changes available choices, such as length versus weight conversion.

 ```python
 def unit_converter__info(__info=None):